elephantscale/es-training-new/secure-coding/slides/Defensive-Programming.md

 ## Limitations
 * The users must share the same secret key
  - During transmission of the key, someone may intercept the key
-* The number of keys requires increased at a rapid rate as the number of users in the network increases
+* The number of keys requires increases at a rapid rate as the number of users in the network increases
 * Because of these reasons, secret key management  challenges are significant
 * A key distribution center (KDC) -a trusted third party- may be used for managing and distributing keys
-* Sercret key cryptopraphy cannot provide an assurance of authentication
+* Secret key cryptography cannot provide an assurance of authentication
  - Problem of non-repudiation

 ---